OMX

 When invoked

-• When a ralph loop stalls and needs a fresh sequencing pass
+When a ralph loop stalls and sequencing needs to be reworkedDelegated from ralph

 Inputs